 - What acceptance criteria are

-- Common formats and templates
+- Common acceptance criteria format and templates

-- Real-world examples by type
+- Real-world acceptance criteria examples by type

 - Best practices from agile teams